kristiania-hpc/examples/README.md

-# Examples projects for HPC experimentation
+# Example projects for HPC experimentation

 ---